Unnatural Selection (TV series)

-Unnatural Selection (or stylized as, "unnatural selection") is a 2019 TV documentary series that presents an overview of genetic engineering and particularly, the DNA-editing technology of CRISPR, from the perspective of scientists, corporations and biohackers working from their home.
-It was released by Netflix on October 18, 2019.
+Unnatural Selection (or stylized as, "unnatural selection") is a 2019 American documentary television series.
+It presents an overview of genetic engineering, particularly the DNA-editing technology of CRISPR, from the perspective of scientists, corporations and biohackers working from their home.
+The series was released on Netflix on October 18, 2019.

 Episodes

-Unnatural Selection is a documentary series.

 Season 1

 The first season consists of 4 episodes.
 It became available for streaming on October 18, 2019.

 Participants

 The documentary TV series includes the following notable participants (alphabetized by last name):